 Katti, who joined NDSU in 1997, has developed state-of-the-art advanced materials and tissue engineering laboratories to support research in nanotechnology and tissue engineering at NDSU.
-In addition, she has spearheaded the effort to develop an interdisciplinary materials and nanotechnology doctoral program at NDSU.
-She earned her bachelor’s degree at the University of New Delhi, India, her master’s degree from the Indian Institute of Technology, Kanpur, India, and her doctorate at the University of Washington, Seattle.
+She also has spearheaded the effort to develop an interdisciplinary materials and nanotechnology doctoral program at NDSU.
+She earned her bachelor’s degree from the University of New Delhi, India, her master’s degree from the Indian Institute of Technology, Kanpur, India, and her doctorate from the University of Washington, Seattle.
 Her other honors include the Peltier Award for Innovations in Teaching, College of Engineering Researcher of the Year, National Science Foundation CAREER Award and Federation of Societies of Coatings Technology Roon Award.

 Distinguished Professor of Computer Science

 Perrizo joined NDSU in 1973.
 His vita lists 45 journal papers, 146 refereed conference and symposium proceedings papers and four books and book chapters.
 He holds two patents.
 Perizzo was the team leader of the 2002 Association of Computing Machinery (ACM) Knowledge Discovery and Data (KDD) Mining Cup winning team for task two and the team leader of the 2006 ACM KDD Cup winning team for task three.
 He also received the 2007 Best Paper Award at the International Society of Computers and Their Applications Conference on Computers and Their Applications.
 Perrizo earned his bachelor’s degree from St. John’s University, Minn., his master’s degree from the University of Wisconsin and his doctorate from the University of Minnesota.